HaydenDippL/BadgerBasketball/README.md

 ```

 Now you can navigate to [http://localhost:5173](http://localhost:5173) and view the locally run website.
 The backend is run through port `3999`, [http://localhost:3999/data?date=2024-01-22&gym=Bakke](http://localhost:3999/data?date=2024-01-22&gym=Bakke).

+Additionally, navigate to `src/components/Schedule.jsx` and find the fetch statements.
+There are two, one for the actual backend, and one for your local backend, comment out the offical backend and un-comment the local backend.
+Now you will call your local backend.

 ### Frontend